 Where would you like to spend 3 days in Bagan?
 Let's follow this travel guide to better plan the best itinerary for a 3-day trip in Bagan.

 Bagan is one of the most mysterious and charming destinations in Myanmar.
-It is beautifully filled with over 2,000 pagodas and temples remaining from 11th century.
-You will have a chance to explore the masterpieces of Bagan as Shwezigon Pagoda, Htilominlo Temple, Gubyaukgyi Temple and other more.
-Do not miss to experience these places when you travel to Myanmar.
+It is beautifully filled with over 2,000 pagodas and temples remaining from the 11th century.
+You will have a chance to explore the masterpieces of Bagan as Shwezigon Pagoda, Htilominlo Temple, Gubyaukgyi Temple, etc. Do not miss to experience these places when you travel to Myanmar.